karb94/neoscroll.nvim/README.md

                 '<C-y>', '<C-e>', 'zt', 'zz', 'zb'},
     hide_cursor = true,          -- Hide cursor while scrolling
-    stop_eof = true,             -- Stop at <EOF> when scrolling downwards use_local_scrolloff = false, -- Use the local scope of scrolloff instead of the global scope respect_scrolloff = false,   -- Stop scrolling when the cursor reaches the scrolloff margin of the file cursor_scrolls_alone = true, -- The cursor will keep on scrolling even if the window cannot scroll further easing_function = nil,       -- Default easing function
+    stop_eof = true,             -- Stop at <EOF> when scrolling downwards respect_scrolloff = false,   -- Stop scrolling when the cursor reaches the scrolloff margin of the file cursor_scrolls_alone = true, -- The cursor will keep on scrolling even if the window cannot scroll further easing_function = nil,       -- Default easing function